 1/2 teaspoon ground nutmeg

 Melt the butter in a medium saucepan until bubbling slightly.
 Add flour and whisk continuously until smooth.
 Continue whisking over medium heat until the mixture turns golden brown, about 5 minutes.
 Meanwhile, pour the milk into a glass measuring cup.
 Microwave on high for 1 1/2 minutes until the milk is just about to boil (checking after 1 minute).
 Add the milk to the butter mixture, 1 cup at a time, whisking continuously until the sauce is very smooth.
 Continue to stir over medium heat until thick (about 5 minutes).
-Remove from heat and add salt and nutmeg.
+Remove from heat and add salt, nutmeg and cheese.
 Set aside.

 1 pound dried lasagna noodles, blanched for 6 - 8 minutes (do not overcook)

 1/2 cup fresh grated or sliced Mozzarella cheese